react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

 - `horizontal` - _number_ - Distance for horizontal direction.
 Defaults to 25.
 - `vertical` - _number_ - Distance for vertical direction.
 Defaults to 135.

+This is not supported on Web.

 #### `gestureVelocityImpact`

 Number which determines the relevance of velocity for the gesture.
 Defaults to 0.3.

+This is not supported on Web.

 #### `gestureDirection`

 Direction of the gestures.
 Refer the [Animations section](#animations) for details.

+This is not supported on Web.

 #### `transitionSpec`